bmoren/p5.collide2D/README.md

 #### collidePointPoint()
 ###### collidePointPoint((x, y, [z], x2, y2[2Dbuffer],[z2], [3Dbuffer])
 Point to point collision in 2d or 3d with an optional buffer zone.
+note: At the moment p5.js does not have a point() function which works with 3d.
+Coming soon hopefully!

 Standard Usage:
 + `collidePointPoint(x,y,x2,y2)` as the most basic collision between two 2D points, no buffer